 Just like humans, dogs can get sick too.
-You need to be on the lookout for anything that could be classed as a symptom.
+There are several common health problems that may affect your dog so you need to be on the lookout for anything that could be classed as a symptom.

 One of the most explicit times a dog will exhibit if there is something wrong is when feeding.
 If they are reluctant to eat, or act out of the ordinary in any way, it could be cause for concern.
 This is one of the reasons why you should stick to a schedule when feeding your dog, as it can make these issues more obvious.

 A lot of diseases can be avoided with the correct vaccinations, which is why it is important to keep your dog’s vaccinations up to date.